The Health Benefits of Green Tea

 - 1.5% lower risk of all-cause mortality

-While benefits weren’t huge, it’s worth noting that heart disease is still the number one killer in the United States and drinking three cups a day would lower heart disease deaths by over 10%.
+While benefits were modest, it’s worth noting that heart disease is still the number one killer in the United States.
+Drinking three cups a day would potentially lower heart disease deaths by over 10%.

 There’s been a fair amount of interest in whether or not green tea has an impact on cancer incidence and mortality.
 There is a lot of data showing that green tea can impact cancer pathways (Wang 2020), but studies on cancer in human populations has again been somewhat mixed.
 From the evidence available, there may be a lower incidence of cancer with green tea, but they didn’t find a change in cancer mortality (Filippini 2020).

 There’s also a possibility that the data could be mixed due to pesticide exposure from tea.
 It’s not unusual that tea is sprayed with pesticides and the leaves have a large surface area for exposure (Abd El-Aty 2014).
 While this is pure speculation, it would be interesting to see if organic tea, or tea documented to be lower in pesticides might yield more consistent results for benefitting cancer.

 A recent analysis of green tea consumption and risk of depression also showed positive effects.
 From all the studies, they concluded that 3 cups a day of green tea was enough to decrease risk of depression by 37% (Dong 2015).

 The anti-depressant effects of green tea are likely mediated through a number of pathways.
 Tea exerts anti-inflammatory and antioxidant effects.
 In addition, tea increases dopamine signalling.
 Tea also helps increase brain derived neurotrophic factor, a growth factor for brain cells (Rothenberg 2019).